-This has given Di Matteo’s squad a lop-sided look, one which Juventus’ equalising goal served only to magnify.
+This has given Di Matteo’s squad a lop-sided look, one which Juventus’ equalizing goal served only to magnify.

 The sale of Meireles to Fenerbahce in the week after the Premier League transfer window had shut and the failure to replace him appears even more perverse in the light of a second consecutive night of thrilling Champions League group action.

-Chelsea have introduced an Oscar but the wider debate is whether they have the squad to go on and win some prizes.
+Chelsea has introduced an Oscar but the wider debate is whether they have the squad to go on and win some prizes.